Dyspraxia

 Dyspraxia symptoms

-At school, dyspraxia can result in bullying, as other children pick on a perceived ‘weak spot’.
+At school, dyspraxia can result in bullying, as other children pick on a perceived weakness.

-The underlying cause of dyspraxia is that the ‘inner gyroscope’ is not functioning properly.
-The technical term is the CVS (cerebellar vestibular system).
+The balance mechanism does not function well in those with dyspraxia.
+(The technical term is the CVS or cerebellar vestibular system).
 It tells you what is up and down, the direction of speed and travel and where all your body parts are in space.
 It helps you map the world and track things with your eyes.
-When it does not function as well as it could, everything is made more difficult.
+When the CVS does not function well, everything is made more difficult.

 Signs of dyspraxia in children